cartologic/pygeoapi-auth/README.md

    - ### Using Caddy

+     1. **Run the Services with Docker**:
         From the root directory of the project, start all the services using Docker Compose with the following command:

         ```bash
         docker-compose up -d
         ```

    - ### Using Nginx

+   1. **Generate Self-Signed Certificates**:

+      > [!IMPORTANT]
+      > You must generate self-signed certificates for the local domains before starting the services.

+   Follow the provided instructions in [README.md](nginx/README.md) to generate self-signed certificates for the local domains or use your own certificates.

+   2. **Run the Services with Docker**:
       From the root directory of the project, start all the services using Docker Compose with the following command:

       ```bash
       docker compose -f "docker-compose-nginx.yml" up -d
       ```

 This command pulls the necessary Docker images and starts the services defined in docker-compose.yml (for Caddy) or docker-compose-nginx.yml (for Nginx).